 Minimal Agent Implementation

-Here's an enhanced example demonstrating key agentic principles:
+Here is an enhanced example that demonstrates core agentic principles:

 import time